bprinty/auora/docs/guide/README.md

 ### Transactions

 Other state management libraries use the concept of `mutations` to manage explicitly committing changes to a store.
 Although the concept of committing to `state` is necessary, it's not functionality users should worry about when building a state manager.
-Instead, this library uses the concept of *State Transactions* to manage atomic state changes.
+Instead, Auora uses the concept of *State Transactions* to manage atomic state changes.

 During actions or other operations that change state, the store maintains a hot replica of the `state` in an internal `stage` object.
 When actions are dispatched, the `stage` object is passed into actions in lieu of `state`, and after actions are executed, is either used to commit new changes to the store or rollback the `stage` to match the current `state`.